WLCG-AuthZ-WG/common-jwt-profile/profile.md

-As a refresh token can only be used by the client to which it was issued, abuse of a refresh token implies the credentials of that client have been compromised as well, in which case a first remedy would be to disable the latter, which would also make its stolen refresh tokens useless.
+As a refresh token can only be used by the client to which it was issued, abuse of a refresh token implies the credentials of that client have been compromised as well, in which case a first remedy would be to disable the latter, which would also make its compromised refresh tokens useless.

 It might seem desirable for standard workflows to revoke a refresh token as soon as it is deemed to be no longer needed, but such behaviour would add to the